-The experiential component of the program is divided into two principal areas: clinical, management, and administrative training (93 weeks) and research training (63 weeks).
-In addition, fellows receive exposure to regulatory and policy issues by participating in Institutional Animal Care and Use Committee activities at each of the three participating institutions.
+The experiential component of the program is divided into two principal areas: clinical, management, and administrative training (93 weeks), and research training (63 weeks).
+In addition, fellows receive exposure to regulatory compliance and policy development by participating in Institutional Animal Care and Use Committee activities at each of the three participating institutions.

 Clinical, management, and administrative training, or CMAT, introduces fellows to all aspects of academic animal resource program operations.
 The principal goals of CMAT training are to help fellows develop the following:

 - An understanding of animal resource facility operations and management

 - Knowledge pertaining to laboratory animal care and use regulations

 - Skills required to assess, manage, and oversee in vivo projects employing hazardous agents

 - Technical and clinical skills used to handle and collect body fluids from laboratory animal species

 - An understanding of clinical and anatomic pathologic tests and techniques and the interpretative methods used in laboratory animal medicine

 - Skills needed to implement and interpret a rodent sentinel health monitoring program